 All meetings of the Committee commence at 6.00 p.m. and are held on Mondays, unless otherwise indicated, in the Council House, Dudley.

-As part of its commitment to openness and to public participation in local government, Dudley Metropolitan Borough Council now offers those affected by development proposals the opportunity to put their case personally and directly to the Council Committee which makes decisions on planning and other similar applications.
+As part of its commitment to openness and to public participation in local government, Dudley Metropolitan Borough Council offers those affected by development proposals the opportunity to put their case personally and directly to the Council Committee which makes decisions on planning and other similar applications.
 The opportunity to speak is available to all objectors to development proposals which are to be considered by the Development Control Committee.
 Applicants themselves will also be invited to speak in response to members of the public who have indicated an intention to speak.
 The opportunity to speak is also available to the applicant for development proposals which are being recommended to Committee for refusal of planning permission, or to their supporters, but not to both.
-A leaflet on Public Speaking at the Development Control Committee provides advice for objectors and applicants.
+A leaflet on Public Speaking at the Development Control Committee provides advice for objectors and applicants (see attached pdf below:- Public Speaking at Development Control Committee).

 Additionally for those applications that are to be considered by the Development Control Committee.
 The minutes of the meetings and officer reports are now available to view on-line.
 The system defaults to current committee information.
 Previous agendas, minutes and reports are also available through the calendar at the top of the screen.